Three-Mode Photonic Lanterns: Comprehensive Analysis from Theory to Experiments: Methodology

-Most fused-and-tapered fiber components are monitored during fabrication to observe any generated loss or coupling between modes, as in \cite{becerra-deana_mode-selective_2024}.
-Figure~\ref{fig2} shows the optical characterization system including a broadband laser source (Energetiq Fiber Coupled Laser-Driven Light Source, model EQ-99, MA, USA) injects light into a first \gls{os} spliced to the single-mode fibers of the \glspl{pl} which were in the tapper-fusion station and the second \gls{os} allows monitoring of each port via an optical spectrum analyzer (OSA, model AQ6317, Ando, Japan).
-Optical profiles were measured by illuminating each port with a narrowband source 1300~\unit{nm} (HP 8153ASM, Hewlett-Packard, CA, USA) and capturing the modal response with an infrared camera (SU320KTS-1.7RT, Goodrich, NJ, USA).
+Before the fusion-taper procedure, all fiber bundles were constrained inside a synthetic fused silica capillary tube (CV1012, Vitrocom, NJ, USA).
+In-situ, real-time monitoring of the components during fusion and tapering allows to observe and potentially remedy any anomalous loss or coupling between modes~\cite{becerra-deana_mode-selective_2024}.
+The bundles were clamped to an in-house built setup that allows for fusion and tapering using a mobile torch while pulling on each side.
+For better comparison, all devices for this study were fabricated using the same sequence, i.e. the same $\alpha$ and $L_0$ values at all \glspl{itr}.
+In addition, the same characterization setup was used every time.
+Fig.~\ref{fig2}(b) shows the in-situ optical characterization system.
+It starts with a broadband laser source (Energetiq Fiber Coupled Laser-Driven Light Source, model EQ-99, MA, USA) that injects light into a first, in-house built, \gls{os} spliced to the input single-mode fibers of the \glspl{pl}.
+At the output, a second \gls{os} allows the monitoring of each port through an optical spectrum analyzer (OSA, model AQ6317, Ando, Japan).
+Power transfer is measured by injecting light into one input port and measuring the output across three ports.
+Additionally, the excess loss is calculated by summing the ratios of all power outputs.
+After fabrication, the few-mode tapered section was cleaved in the center, producing two identical \glspl{pl}.
+Optical far-field profiles were obtained by illuminating each port sequentially with a source operating at 1300~\unit{nm} (HP 8153ASM, Hewlett-Packard, CA, USA) and capturing the image with an infrared camera (SU320KTS-1.7RT, Goodrich, NJ, USA).